 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.

-In 2019-2020, 3,118 students took at least one online class at Auburn University at Montgomery.
-This is an increase from the 2,458 students who took online classes the previous year.
+In 2020-2021, 3,055 students took at least one online class at Auburn University at Montgomery.
+This is a decrease from the 3,118 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|